swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 ## Revision history

+- v3: Prepare for review
+  - polish wording and API names of "task-local value inheritance" related functions and wording,
+  - discuss detached tasks and runDetached with inheritance,
+  - explain the use of task-local allocation as a core idea to those task local items.
 - v2: Thanks to the introduction of `Task.unsafeCurrent` in Structured Concurrency, we're able to amend this proposal to:
   - allow access to task-locals from *synchronous* functions,
   - link to the [ConcurrentValue](https://forums.swift.org/t/pitch-3-concurrentvalue-and-concurrent-closures/43947) proposal and suggest it would be used to restrict what kinds of values may be stored inside task locals.